Christianity in Israel: Demographics

+Population over the years

+The following table shows the evolution of the Christian population in Israel over time.
+The Christian population has followed an overall trend of growth over time since the establishment of the State of Israel.

 Education

 Catholic school in Haifa: High level Christian schools are among Israel's best performing educational institutions.

 Christian schools in Israel are among the best schools in the country, and while those schools represent only 4% of the Arab schooling sector, about 34% of Arab university students come from Christian schools, and about 87% of the Israeli Arabs in the high tech sector have been educated in Christian schools.

 High school and matriculation exams

 In 2012, the Israel Central Bureau of Statistics noted that when taking into account the data recorded over the years, Arab Christians fared the best in terms of education in comparison to any other group receiving an education in Israel.
 In 2016 Arab Christians had the highest rates of success at matriculation examinations, namely 73.9%, both in comparison to Muslim and Druze Israelis (41% and 51.9% respectively), and to the students from the different branches of the Hebrew (majority Jewish) education system considered as one group (55.1%).